Brady throws for 4 TDs, Bucs pull away from Falcons 44-27

 UP NEXT

 Falcons: will have a busy offseason, beginning by hiring a general manager and coach.
-Interim coach Raheem Morris was interviewed for the full-time job last week.
-He took over on Oct.
-12 and went 4-7.
+Morris thought his interview with owner Arthur Blank went well, adding: “Now we’ll play the waiting game and see how it goes.”

 Buccaneers: make their first playoff appearance in 13 years.
 They haven’t won a postseason game since their Super Bowl championship run to end the 2002 season.